la2050/archive/_projects/2016/get-lit-with-red-hen-press-bringing-fresh-voices-to-the-la-literary-scene.md

   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating"]
+project_proposal_impact:
+  - Arts establishments
+  - Manufacturing activity
+  - Employment in the creative industries
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+project_proposal_description: >-
+  Red Hen Press will advocate for diversity in literature by publishing and publicizing 26 works of poetry, fiction, and creative nonfiction by both established and emerging authors, providing opportunities for minority populations to establish their place in the American literary canon.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
 project_proposal_best_place: >-
   Red Hen Press will establish Los Angeles as a creative hub by cultivating a community of readers and writers who are actively engaged in the essential